 Data Pump Export utility (invoked with

 expdp) unloads data and metadata into a set of operating system files called a dump file set.
-The dump file set can be imported only by the Data Pump Import utility (invoked using
+The dump file set can be imported only by the Data Pump Import utility (invoked with

 Oracle XML DB supports export and import of

-XMLType tables and columns that store XML data, whether it is XML schema-based or not.
+XMLType tables and columns that store XML data.

 You can export and import this data regardless of the

-XMLType storage format (object-relational or binary XML).
-However, Oracle Data Pump exports and imports XML data as text or binary XML data only.
-The underlying tables and columns used for object-relational storage of
+XMLType storage format (structured, unstructured, or binary XML).
+However, Data Pump exports and imports XML data as text or binary XML data only.
+The underlying object-relational tables and columns used for structured storage of

 XMLType are thus not exported.
 Instead, they are converted to binary form and then exported as self-describing binary XML data.